The Northfield Township Food Pantry is assisting residents via phone and email only.

 - When your order is ready we will call you back and a cart containing your items will be waiting for you outside the front doors

-- Your name and phone number will be on the cart.
+- Your name will be on the cart.
 If there is more than one cart, please make sure you take the correct order.

 For any other forms of assistance, please call 847-724-8300.